TRANSFORMING BROKEN LIVES

 Men in this phase of the program are also taught to be involved with community service opportunities and special projects.
 Our students work and serve organizations such as Habitat for Humanity and The Harvest Table program, which serves meals to families and individuals in need in the local community, the Women’s abuse shelter, and Sleep in Heavenly Peace, which is a program that builds and delivers beds for children and their families in the local community.

-In 2015, we finished a complete renovation of our downtown facilities at 317 3rd Avenue in Brookings, SD, where our Re-Entry program is held, in addition to our Home Again Thrift Store, which is open to the community Saturdays throughout the year, with all proceeds benefiting Teen Challenge of the Dakotas.
+In 2015, we finished a complete renovation of our downtown facilities at 317 3rd Avenue in Brookings, SD, where our Re-Entry program is held, in addition to our Home Again Thrift Store (shown below), which is open to the community Saturdays throughout the year, with all proceeds benefiting Teen Challenge of the Dakotas.

 TEEN CHALLENGE USA